slavaz/SmartFilamentSensor/doc/Development.md

 You also need to install GoogleTest and Freecad.

 deb-based distros:
-`sudo apt install googletest google-mock freecad`
+`sudo apt install googletest google-mock libgtest-dev libgmock-dev freecad`

 RPM-based distros: